gfwr

 argument of get_raster()

-instead of the region shapefile (ensuring you specify the
+instead of the region shapefile (with

-region_source
+region_source = "EEZ"

 # use EEZ function to get EEZ code of Cote d'Ivoire